A Girl Walks Home Alone at Night-2014

 The relationships among the three brothers- Hank, Glen- a middle-aged man regretting never having moved from Carlinville, and Dale, a sweet-natured autistic man, determined to one day become a filmmaker, are interesting.

-They are each so different from each other and yet they stick together, bicker, and bond with each other.
+They are so different but stick together bicker, and bond.
 Similar to real-life families.

-The negatives to The Judge are that the courtroom scenes sometimes go on too long and the film brings nothing rather new or exciting to cinema and plays it safe throughout.
+The negatives are that the courtroom scenes sometimes go on too long and the film brings nothing new or exciting to cinema and plays it safe throughout.

-Still, I was pleasantly surprised to be treated to a film above mediocrity as this genre of film oftentimes is, but neither expect a reinvention of the wheel.
+Still, I was pleasantly surprised to be treated to a film above mediocrity but not a reinvention of the wheel.

 To be seen for simmering acting by the entire cast and especially film stalwarts, Duvall and Downey Jr, who bring life and wit to an otherwise traditional film.